zhangyipei/Econ6830_2015/Lecture_2_advanced_R/lecture2.md

 print(pts1)
 ```

 A `plyr` loop.
-It saves the book keeping, and easier to parallelize.
+It saves book keeping chores, and easier to parallelize.

 ```
 library(plyr)